indydevs/flutter/README.md

 ## Code of Conduct

-Everyone interacting in the Titli project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/indydevs/titli/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Flutter project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/indydevs/flutter/blob/main/CODE_OF_CONDUCT.md).